- 4 eggs at room temperature

 - Spoon the rice into four bowls or plates and top each with a poached egg.
 Sprinkle with chopped parsley or spring onions.

-Per serve: The GI of this recipe is estimated as medium – The GI of rice varies according to the variety and its proportion of the slower digested amylose starch
+Gi estimation (Medium) - the Gi of rice varies according to the variety and its proportion of the slower digested amylose starch.